General Management Worldwide

 Her opera debut took place in 2013, as she performed the title part in Rusalka’s concert performance at the Lower Silesian Philharmonic.
 A year later with Desdemona’s part in Otello, she began her cooperation with the Wrocław Opera.
 On this stage she has performed such prominent parts as Tatyana in Eugene Onegin, title role in Halka or Micaëla in Carmen.
 The part of Amelia in Simon Boccanegra brought her engagements at the Tiroler Landestheater Innsbruck and the Badisches Staatstheater Karlsruhe, where she has also performed Ortlinde in Die Walküre.
 As Halka, the artist has also appeared at the Grand Theatre in Łódź.
 In 2019 she debuted in the part of Roksana in a concert version of King Roger at the National Forum of Music in Wrocław.

 In the 2020/2021 season the artist’s engagements include the Inauguration Gala at the Wrocław Opera, as well as soprano part in F. Poulenc’s Stabat Mater on the same stage.
+The upcoming 2021/2022 season will start for Joanna Zawartko with her performances in premiere productions of La bohème as Mimi at the Oper Graz and Eugene Onegin as Tatyana at the Podlasie Opera in Białystok.

 The artist has performed at numerous music festivals, amongst them Bydgoszcz Opera Festival or Saaremaa Opera Festival in Estonia.
 She is also a frequent guest on concert stages of the Polish National Philharmonic, the Lower Silesian Philharmonic, the Silesian Philharmonic, the Lublin Philharmonic, the Stanisław Moniuszko Koszalin Philharmonic, the Pomeranian Philharmonic, the Poznań Philharmonic, the Sudeten Philharmonic as well as the National Forum of Music in Wrocław.